alexjames47/StartUp/README.md

 ## HTML deliverable

-➡️ The following is an example of the required information for the `Startup HTML` deliverable

 For this deliverable I built out the structure of my application using HTML.

 - **HTML pages** - Seven HTML pages that represent the ability to login, Create Bingo Cards, Create Rooms, Join Rooms, A home page, A profile page and a Play Bingo page